Senior Photo Editor at Condé Nast – Glamour, Chiara Zennaro, about what’s behind fashion and beauty photography

 Chiara Zennaro: There’s not one single place, I try to browse everywhere; online, some big agencies, of course, Pinterest boards and Instagram sometimes, Facebook, Behance…it depends.
 There are so many interesting platforms for professionals who would like to show their portfolio so there are no strict rules for me.

-Production Paradise: How do you think Production Paradise Spotlight Awards for Photographic Excellence will benefit photographers?
+Production Paradise: How do you think Production Paradise Spotlight Awards will benefit photographers?

 Chiara Zennaro: I think, first of all, that photographers don’t get credit for things that they have created and worked on.
 Most of the time, audiences see advertising campaigns and they don’t know how many people worked on them or who is behind them.
 The advertising goes straight to introducing the products, and all the concepts behind the products, but they don’t introduce the people behind the big creation, the inspirational world.
 I strongly believe in inspirational campaigns.
 I think people need more expressional campaigns that can really touch people more than daily life campaigns.
 It will be interesting for people to know there’s a name and a theme, a group of people behind a campaign.